zoracreates/fictionalcolor/src/work/2021-harvardkey-testing.md

 <span>Admin, GSE IT</span>
 </blockquote>

-{% image "./src/images/work/2021-harvardkey-testing/hk-branding.png", "Report slide showing the issues with email and messaging around HarvardKey and the recommendations." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-harvardkey-testing/hk-branding.png", "Report slide showing the issues with email and messaging around HarvardKey and the recommendations." %}</div>

 ## Impact
 ### Testing helped create priorities and alignment about final changes to the HarvardKey 2.0 interface.